-43. For the purpose of this edition, we have assumed that VALUE ACCOUNTS Holdings Limited did not have to make any changes to its accounting policies, as it is not affected by any of the amendments listed in paragraph 40.
+45. For the purpose of this publication, we have assumed that VALUE ACCOUNTS Holdings Limited did not have to make any changes to its accounting policies for the AASB 16 sale and leaseback amendment, because it is not affected by this amendment.
 However, this assumption will not necessarily apply to all entities.
 Where there has been a change in policy, this will need to be explained.